bluekayak/datasciencecoursera/README.md

 Part 2 of the Progect Assignment for Coursera's Data Scientist's Toolbox

 Conventions for a markdown file.
-Click on the [Code] tab to see this file.
+Click on the [Code] tab to see this file in native format.

 # Header -- one hash mark

 ## Subhead -- two hash marks

 * Bullet point 1 -- asterisks make a bullet point
+* Inserting a bullet point (add at a later time) between 1 and 2 to track changes.
 * Bullet point 2

 ### What if you have three hash marks?